Zigrasimecia: Z. tonsora

 The mesosoma is 0.55 mm wide and covered in erect setae (on the dorsal surfaces).
 On the propodeum, the setae are slightly recurved.
 The neck is long and one-quarter the length of the thorax (when excluding the propodeum).
 V-shaped sulci are present on the dorsomedial portion of the pronotum.
 The promesonotal suture (a rigid joint between two or more hard elements of an organism) is also well developed and complete.
 The sulcus is known to demarcate the entirety of the ants' mesoscutum and mesoscutellum.
-When measured, the scutellum is approximately half the length of the scutum, and the scutellums dorsal surface has a pair of deep, rectangular-shaped foveae that is located nearby the median line.
+When measured, the scutellum is approximately half the length of the scutum, and the scutellums dorsal surface has a pair of deep, rectangular-shaped foveae that are located near the median line.
 The dorsellum is well developed and has a pair of shallow foveae.
 The pronotum contains little to no foveae or setae, but it is fully developed.
 The mesopleuron is separated from the mesosoma by complete sulci, and when viewed dorsally, it bears a series of C-shaped grooves and foveae.
 The propodeum measures 0.55 mm long and sports a slit-like spiracle which faces to the rear; the posterior margin of the propodeum is shelf-like and medically emarginates.
 The metapleural gland has a large, crescent shaped opening and well developed metapleural bulla.
 Trochantellus is found on all legs, and they are very well separated from the trochanter (leg part attached rigidly to the femur) and femur on both the meso- and metathoracic legs (the middle and hindmost pair of legs).
 On the ventral margin, a subapical tooth can be seen on the large claws.
 The metasoma is mostly obscured by a large bubble.
 A large stinger appears to be present.